TryItOnline/cixl/README.md

 ```

 ### Records
 Records map finite sets of typed fields to values.
 Record types are required to specify an (optionally empty) list of parent types and traits; and will inherit any fields that don't clash with its own.
-Records are allowed anywhere in the code, but are defined in order of appearance during compilation. ```new``` may be used to create new record instances.
+Record definitions are allowed anywhere, but are processed in order of appearance during compilation. ```new``` may be used to create new record instances.
 Getting and putting field values is accomplished using symbols, uninitialized fields return ```#nil```.

 ```